ukyzky/eurorack/README.md

   - 3a. long-press "T rate switch".
   - 3b. then "T rate LED" becomes blink. (and detouch from the switch.)
 (It represents currently in save/load mode.)
   - 3c. then press "T deja vu switch".
-  - 3d. then "T rate LED" becomes fast-blink in a short moment.
+  - 3d. then "T rate LED" becomes fast-blink in a short moment and stop blink.
 (It represents saving is executed.)
 4. Explore another great random rhythm by changing "deja vu knob".
 5. Lock the great rhythm by setting "deja vu knob" to 50%.
 6. (NEW FUNCTION) Load the previous rhythm
   - 6a. long-press "T rate switch".
   - 6b. then "T rate LED" becomes blink. (and detouch from the switch.)
 (It represents currently in save/load mode.)
   - 6c. then press "X deja vu switch".
-  - 6d. then "T rate LED" becomes fast-blink in a short moment.
+  - 6d. then "T rate LED" becomes fast-blink in a short moment and stop blink.
 (It represents loading is executed.)

 7. Notes: After long-press "T rate switch" ("T rate LED" is blinking), for canceling save/load, press "T rate switch".